MediaComem/Open-CO2/method/README.md

 CO2 equivalent data of services such as energy and transport include the infrastructures’ life cycles (i.e. power plants, roads, cars).
 Due to the expected use case, the CO2 equivalent data of products (IT equipment and office furniture) in the database corresponds to a **cradle to gate** evaluation (i.e. Impact of resource extraction + Manufacturing).
 The use phase of purchased products (i.e. IT) corresponds mostly to energy consumption and is thus included in the operational stage of the company.
 The end of life (EoL) analysis is considered insignificant for most of the assessed products.
 In case it has a significant impact, it has been added to the value returned by the API.
 See [End of life relative contribution analysis](raw%20data/EndOfLifeAnalysis.pdf) document.

+New data and categories will be added in future developments to expand the API’s scope to other economic activities.

 ## Limitations